elunna/nerfhack-changelog/README.md

 * More fire traps on valk quest
 * Valkyries get a winter wolf cub as a starting pet.
 * They can also pacify and tame winter wolves/cubs via the #chat command.
-* Since the war hammer is now a two-handed weapon, valkyries will have to decide whether to use Mjollnir or go a different route (two-weaponing other weapons or using a single weapon while advancing shield skill)
+* Since the war hammer is now a two-handed weapon, valkyries will have to decide whether to use Mjollnir or go a different route (two-weaponing other weapons or using a single weapon whilst advancing shield skill)
 * Valkyries start with 5 daggers (SLASH'EM).